 Unit testing does not always rhyme with simplicity but isolating your unit of code will become one of the most useful skills in your testing journey.
 Find out more about how mocking works and the terminology around it.

-Mocking is defined as the set of different types of techniques which help achieve the goal of isolation.
-Those techniques are called test doubles and the two most common ones are Stubs and Spies, so these are the ones we’ll focus on in this article.
-However, other test doubles such as dummies and fakes exist.
+Mocking is defined as the set of different types of techniques which help achieve the goal of isolating units or pieces of code in order to test them in an independent way while simulating the environment in which the unit of code exists.
+Mocking techniques are called test doubles and the two most common ones are Stubs and Spies (other test doubles such as dummies and fakes exist.)

 Let’s take this function for example:

 If you want to test its logic, you merely have to call the function with a non-empty string.

 No mocking is needed here.
 You can write a test as simple as this:

 Let’s now look at another function:

 If you want to test the logic within this function, you have to control the return value of Math.random (otherwise, your test would be flaky, which means it would pass sometimes and fail at other times).
 This is called stubbing.

 Here is an example of what a test for this function could look like: